tarwn/lessthandot-hugo/blogs/content/posts/2012-05-25-catching-the-output-of-your.md

   - output clause

 ---
 Suppose you need to log the old and new version of the data you change in a table in your database.
 If you ask a DBA how this could be done, I guess 80% will tell you to do it with an after trigger (the number is going down because every new edition of SQL Server comes with new features to do this).
-If you ask a DBA what he thinks of triggers, 95% will tell you to avoid them as much as possible&#8230; So what should you do?
-Well it all depends on the requirements you have and how you&#8217;re data is saved.
-If you need to be sure that all changes are logged, also the direct changes not coming from a business application you&#8217;d better be looking at triggers and/or audits.
+If you ask a DBA what he thinks of triggers, 95% will tell you to avoid them as much as possible… So what should you do?
+Well it all depends on the requirements you have and how you're data is saved.
+If you need to be sure that all changes are logged, also the direct changes not coming from a business application you'd better be looking at triggers and/or audits.
 If you just want to log from within your application you can consume the OUTPUT directly from your INSERT, UPDATE, DELETE or MERGE statement.
-Let&#8217;s see how it works.
-First of all gather some data to work with; I&#8217;ll use some data from the AdventureWorks database:
+Let's see how it works.
+First of all gather some data to work with; I'll use some data from the AdventureWorks database:

 sql
 SELECT TOP (10) ProductID, Name, ListPrice, ModifiedDate